Kejax/EDDS/README.md

 ## Elite Dangerous Data Service (EDDS)

-EDDS is an open source project that aims to provide accurate data about the Elite Dangerous galaxy and comes with an easy to use and fully documented API or developers.
+EDDS is an open source project that aims to provide accurate data about the Elite Dangerous galaxy and comes with an easy to use and fully documented API for developers.